Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 The Active Insurance model addresses the fundamental problem with traditional cyber insurance: it's reactive.
 You pay premiums for years, and the only time you interact with your insurer is when something goes catastrophically wrong.
 Coalition flips this by actively helping you prevent incidents through continuous vulnerability scanning, security alerts, and expert access.

 For a digital agency, this proactive approach is transformative.
-The Coalition Control platform identified real vulnerabilities in our infrastructure that we'd missed.
+The Coalition Control platform routinely identifies real vulnerabilities — exposed staging servers, misconfigured services, outdated software — that agencies miss in their day-to-day operations.
 The 24/7 security expert access provides peace of mind that goes beyond financial coverage.
 And the broad coverage — including social engineering, which is the number one attack vector for agencies — means you're protected against the threats that actually matter.

 Runner-up: Embroker for agencies that want solid coverage with a modern experience at a lower price point.
 And Hiscox remains our budget pick for agencies just starting their cyber insurance journey.